algonzalez/md-to-html/README.md

 ![supported platforms](https://img.shields.io/badge/platforms-windows-lightgray.svg)
 ![platforms pending testing](https://img.shields.io/badge/platforms%20pending%20testing-linux%20%7C%20macos-lightgray.svg)

 md2html is a command-line interface (CLI) tool for converting markdown formatted files into HTML.
-It wraps the [Markdig](https://github.com/xoofx/markdig) markdown processing library with a command-line driven UI.
+It wraps the [Markdig] markdown processing library with a command-line driven UI.

+I like to write my markdown documents in the [Visual Studio Code] editor with the help of the [Markdown All in One] and the [Markdown Preview Mermaid Support] extensions.
+These extensions are great, but they are still missing a few useful additions to markdown.
+This is what [Markdig] adds to the mix.
+[Markdig] provides quite a few useful additions to markdown, like ^ for superscript, ~ for subscript, grid tables, definition lists, ordered lists with alpha characters or roman numerals and even emojis.

 ## Dependencies

-- [Markdig](https://github.com/xoofx/markdig) parses the markdown and renders the HTML.
+- [Markdig] parses the markdown and renders the HTML.
-- [System.CommandLine](https://github.com/dotnet/command-line-api) parses command line arguments and options.
+- [System.CommandLine] parses command line arguments and options.

 See the [LICENSE.txt](LICENSE.txt) file for copyright and license information for each dependency.